Radhe (2021 film): Plot

 Diya finds out that Radhe is a police officer and confesses her love to him.
 Radhe arrests Mansoor and convinces him to join his side.
 Radhe beats up Rana's guards with the help of Dagdu but one of them escapes and informs Rana.
-Rana kills Dagdu for revenge.
+Rana kills Dagdu in revenge.
 Radhe is deemed incompetent and another officer is handed the case.
 Radhe, with the help of Avinash, continues his job covertly.
-Meanwhile, one of Rana's guard, who was arrested, meets with two police officers.
-They make a deal.
+Meanwhile, one of Rana's guards, who was arrested, meets two police officers and they make a deal.
 The officers will let the guard escape if he supplies them with drugs.
 The guard accepts the deal.
 The two officers are revealed to be hired by Radhe as a ruse.
 Rana's guard meets up with the officers later and gets captured by Radhe.
 Rana finds out that Mansoor works with Radhe and kills him.

-Radhe seeks the help of school students.
-They accept and start taking photos of Rana's gang and the people they supply drugs to Radhe, who along with his fellow police officers, arrests all of them.
-One of the police officer named Nikisha gets caught by Rana.
+Radhe seeks the help of school students, they accept and start taking photos of Rana's gang and the people they supply drugs to.
+Radhe along with his fellow police officers, arrests all of them.
+One of the police officers named Nikisha gets caught by Rana.
 Rana is about to kill her but Radhe saves her.
 Rana escapes and Radhe chases after him but loses sight of him after a while.
 The next day, some of Rana's guards who were arrested, escape.
 Radhe kills most of them except for one of the guard who gets in a helicopter with Rana.
 Rana plans to move away from Mumbai and create a drug business elsewhere.
 Radhe jumps onto the helicopter and fights Rana and the guard.
 Due to their fight, the helicopter crashes, killing the guard.
 Avinash arrives and tries to kill Rana but Rana thrashes Avinash and is about to kill him.
-Radhe saves Avinash and fight Rana.
-Radhe gets the upper hand and kills Rana.
+Radhe saves Avinash and fights Rana.
+Radhe gets the upper hand and finally kills Rana.